MARCH 20 – 22, 2026 @ 10am-5pm each day

 Special Thanks to: City of Fairhope, Chick-fil-A, Imperial Dade, Flowerwood Nursery, Tony’s Towing, and Old Tyme Feed and Seed

-Welcome to this year’s festival Judges!
+Welcome to our 2026 festival Judges!

-OAS 2025 AWARDS RUNDOWN
+OAS 2026 AWARDS RUNDOWN

 Isabel Jackson Best of Show ($2500)